 Many schools have after-school programs to accommodate children of parents who work.
 Some of these programs are free, but most charge a fee.
-Some after-school programs are held in the school building, and others are at community organizations.
-Call your child's school to find out about after-school programs, or see the city’s online directory of 500 free after-school and vacation programs.
-(The Department of Youth and Community Development has a search tool where you can type in your zip code and find the program nearest you.)
+Some after-school programs are held in the school building, and others are at community organizations nearby.
+Call your child's school to find out about after-school programs, or learn more about the various programs available throughout the city at The Department of Youth and Community Development website.

 Below are other organizations that run after-school programs or provide resources to parents and students:

-- Harlem Educational Activities Fund is a not-for-profit supplemental education and youth development organization that identifies scholars in middle school and supports them until they are successfully admitted to four-year colleges through a variety of after-school, Saturday and summer programs.
+Harlem Educational Activities Fund is a nonprofit supplemental education and youth development organization that identifies scholars in middle school and supports them until they are successfully admitted to four-year colleges through a variety of after-school, Saturday and summer programs.

-- Police Athletic League sponsors numerous after-school and summer programs.
+Police Athletic League sponsors numerous after-school and summer programs for k–8th grade based on a revolving schedule of academic enrichment (PAL Smarts), arts learning (PAL Arts) and physical education (PAL Fit).
 Program locations are listed by borough with contact information.

-- The After-School Corporation sponsors and funds programs in public schools.
+ExpandED Schools, founded as The After-School Corporation, sponsors and funds programs in public schools.
 Its website shows maps of districts and schools where they are located.

 YMCA has extensive after-school program options, some of which are free.